-The seller is likely to need a licence from the Office of Fair Trading (the "OFT") under the CCA 1974, as amended by the CCA 2006 (since debt collection is a business that the OFT specifies as requiring a licence) and registration under the DPA.
-Where the seller continues to act as servicer with respect to residential mortgage loans, it will be required to be authorised to perform such role by the FSA.
+The seller is likely to need: (i) a licence from the OFT (and, following the transfer of responsibility to the FCA, from the FCA) under the CCA, since debt collection is a business that is specified as requiring a licence; and (ii) registration under the DPA.
+Where the seller continues to act as servicer with respect to residential mortgage loans it will be required to be authorised to perform such a role by the FSA (and, following transfer of responsibility to the FCA, the FCA).
 Any standby or replacement servicer will require the same licences and authorisations.